antmicro/verible-gerrit-example/README.md

 Copyright (c) 2023 [Antmicro](https://www.antmicro.com>)

-This project allows to create a docker container that runs Gerrit and automatically posts Verible warnings from example repository as a comments in Gerrit Change.
+This project allows to create a docker container that runs Gerrit and automatically posts Verible warnings from example repository as comments in Gerrit Change.

 # Container manual

-To create and run the container following commands can be used:
+To create and run the container, the following commands can be used:
 ```
 docker build -t <container-name> .
 docker run <container-name>
 ```

-It will start the Gerrit server, and when it's ready it will create a project, run Verible linter to create warning about code style violations and will send those warning as comments into created Gerrit Change.
+It will start the Gerrit server, and when it's ready it will create a project.
+Then it will run the Verible linter to create warnings about code style violations and will send those warning as comments into the Gerrit Change created earlier.

-The guide below showcase how to manually recreate steps done by the container above
+The guide below shows how to manually recreate the steps done by the container above

 # Create and configure a Gerrit project
 1. Create a container with Gerrit server\
-It can be done by the command:\
+It can be done with the following command:\
 `docker run -ti -p 8080:8080 -p 29418:29418 gerritcodereview/gerrit`\
-You can find more information [here](https://hub.docker.com/r/gerritcodereview/gerrit).
+You can find more information about this process [here](https://hub.docker.com/r/gerritcodereview/gerrit).
 2. Create a repository.\
-Go to page http://localhost:8080.
-Skip the intro and create repository by clicking:\
+Open http://localhost:8080 in your webbrowser.
+Skip the intro and create a new repository by clicking:\
 BROWSE (on the menu on top of the page) -> Repositories -> CREATE NEW (in the top right corner)

        Note: On the project page there are some commands provided.
 They had URLs that seems to be random.
 When using them, you should replace random part with `localhost:8080`.

-3. Clone a repository and add a hook\
+3. Clone the repository and add a hook\
 The hook adds a ChangeId field to commit messages, which is required by Gerrit.
-It can be done by the command:
+It can be done with the following command:

        git clone "http://localhost:8080/my_project" && (cd "my_project" && mkdir -p .git/hooks && curl -Lo `git rev-parse --git-dir`/hooks/commit-msg http://localhost:8080/tools/hooks/commit-msg; chmod +x `git rev-parse --git-dir`/hooks/commit-msg)